History

 2017

-Initiation of the reform of the entire organization of the EOC leading to the definition of an organizational structure capable of allowing the establishment of medical entities of supra-regional, i.e., multisite, vocation.
+Launch of the reform of the EOC’s entire organization, leading to the establishment of an organizational structure capable of enabling the creation of medical entities with a supraregional, i.e., multi-site, scope.

 • EOC